Table of Contents

 Pseudo-gynecomastia: It is the benign breast enlargement in obese males due to excessive deposition of fat and not glandular proliferation.
 It is important to differentiate between gynecomastia and pseudo-gynecomastia.

 Gynecomastia is a very common condition that has a prevalence of approximately 40% in males.
 Gynecomastia is common in three main age groups.

-Neonates can have gynecomastia at birth which is believed to be due to elevated estrone and estradiol concentrations in fetal blood.
-Dehydroepiandrosterone (DHEA) and DHEA-sulfate get converted to estrone and estradiol respectively by the placenta during pregnancy.
-Gynecomastia in this age group is believed to be physiological and should regress by the age of 3 weeks of life.
+- Neonates can have transient physiological gynecomastia at birth due to elevated estrogen concentrations in fetal blood.
+It should regress by the age of 3 weeks of life.

 Etiology of Gynecomastia

 The most cases of gynecomastia are physiological having trimodal distribution (as explained above) and regress spontaneously, but it can also be a pathologic consequence of certain disease processes and factors, which are enlightened as follows:

 Several drugs have been associated with the development of gynecomastia and the strong associations are with spironolactone, estrogens, antiandrogens, anabolic steroids, ketoconazole, cimetidine, and 5-alpha-reductase inhibitors.

 Digitalis, even though not an estrogen, still has an estrogen-like effect and can cause gynecomastia.
 Diazepam, heroin, tricyclic antidepressants, captopril, and methyldopa might cause gynecomastia by unknown mechanisms.